 Successes and setbacks in women's equality

 Women were more impacted by the coronavirus crisis than men and experienced an increase in unemployment and poverty.
 There were more early and forced marriages as well as more gender-based violence (GBV).
 In some countries, cases of domestic violence rose by 30 %.
-Women also face greater risks when it comes to fighting the pandemic, given that they make up about 70 % of health care workers worldwide.
-These are some of the findings of UNICEF’s annual report on gender equality.
+Women also face greater risk when it comes to fighting the pandemic, given that they make up about 70 % of health care workers worldwide.
+These are some of the findings of UNICEF's annual report on gender equality.

 Despite the coronavirus crisis, UNICEF has recorded some successes in the health-care sector.
 The child welfare organisation advocated for the maintenance of important health services for mothers in the pandemic.
 By the end of 2020, 38 countries had plans to scale up the care of mothers and newborns – seven countries more than in 2019.
 Seventy-one countries, 14 more than in the previous year, integrated nutrition counselling into prenatal care.

 UNICEF saw setbacks with regard to HIV infection rates in adolescent girls and in maternal mortality rates worldwide.
 In both areas, according to the report, the numbers are still too high for the organisation to reach its own targets.

 School education was severely impacted by the coronavirus crisis in 2020 (for more, see also Enakshi Dutta et al. on www.dandc.eu).
 UNICEF advocated for equal learning opportunities within the framework of COVID-19 restrictions.
 The child welfare organisation also supported gender-responsive distance education in humanitarian settings like refugee camps.
 According to UNICEF, 301 million children received distance education, about half of them girls.
 Nevertheless, the report acknowledges that school closures have given rise to concerns about the learning outcomes of girls in particular.